Applications are open!

 • Doula are on call 24/7 for their clients and need to be able to leave to attend on births at all hours and sometimes with short notice.
 That means you may need to leave another job or school, or miss a test, appointment, family celebration, or other important event.
 If you have children, you'll also need childcare available on short notice.
 The work requires physical stamina as births often happen overnight and are sometimes very long — 24 hours or more.
 You could choose to partner with another doula to reduce some of these demands (sharing call time or trading off at long births).

 • Most doulas are self-employed and do Medicaid billing themselves (we'll point you in the right direction on how to do this).
-Some doulas work for an agency, where the agency finds clients and does the billing, in which case the agency receives the fee and pays the doula a set rate.
 We will provide you with support to be added to the MDHHS Doula Registry for Medicaid, but you will be responsible for accrediting with health plans and for learning how to bill or for hiring a professional biller.
-There are sometimes delays in being paid by a health plan.
-More resources are slowly becoming available to doulas to assist in this process, but we want to be clear that you'll need determination and resourcefulness to complete these next steps.
-We'll connect you with as many resources as we can!
+We'll connect you with as many resources as we can, but if you want to bill Medicaid, you'll need to figure out the sometimes complicated billing process.

-• Each approved scholarship recipient can attend only one MDHHS-sponsored training.
+• This training is meant to bring new doulas into the workforce.
+If you've already taken a birth doula training on the MDHHS approved list (check the list), you are not eligible to take this training.
+Also, each approved scholarship recipient can attend only one MDHHS-sponsored training.
 If you apply for trainings through multiple training organizations, know that you can only be approved for and attend ONE of those doula workshops.

 This scholarship is NOT for you if: